 A student must be passing all classes or be identified as a special needs student and enrolled in a prescribed program.
-Academic eligibility will be based on weekly checks of student's cumulative grades.
-Should a check reveal a student to not be meeting eligibility criteria, a period of probation will be instituted for one week.
-Should the student not meet eligibility criteria the following week, the student becomes academically ineligible.
-The period of ineligibility will run from Monday to Monday.
-The student will regain eligibility when a weekly check reveals them to be meeting the criteria.
-Reinstatement will occur on the Monday following such report.
+Academic eligibility will be based on a regular progress check of student's cumulative grades.
+Should a check reveal a student to not be meeting eligibility criteria, a period of probation will be instituted.
+Should the student not meet eligibility criteria during the next progress check, the student becomes academically ineligible for one week.
+The period of ineligibility will run from Monday to Sunday.
 At the end of a term, the term grade will be used to determine eligibility.
 At the end of a term, any student who does not pass all classes, will be ineligible for the period including at least the next fifteen regularly scheduled school days and nights (A/B day class grades will be used after second and fourth term).
-Reinstatement will occur when a weekly grade check reveals the student to be meeting eligibility criteria after the said time period.
-Reinstatement for students deemed ineligible at the end of a term will take place the Monday following a weekly report indicating them to be meeting criteria.
-The official date used for determining academic eligibility at the end of a grading period will be the date when a computer printout of grades is made available to the athletic director.
+The official date used for determining academic eligibility at the end of a grading period will be the date when grades are made available to the athletic director.
 Academically ineligible students may practice at the discretion of the coach.